Weber-Hsu/AndbotSecuritySensing/README.md

 ----------------------------------------------------------

-## Sensor information published by using ROS
+## Sensor information published using ROS

 **Topic of sensors will be published in every 2 seconds due to some of the sensor requirements.
-Moreover, there will be 2 more seconds at the beginning for sensor warm up.**
+Moreover, there will be 2 more seconds at the beginning for sensor warmup.**

 ### Sensor Active List
 * ROS